kitzkhan/eve_firestorm/manual.md

 * Define concrete examples of modules and the types of action cards they generate.
 * Create ship templates with unique slots and abilities.
-* Develop the expansion system.
-* Detail scoring and victory mechanics.
-* Add illustrations, gameplay examples, and scenario walkthroughs.
+* Add illustrations, gameplay examples
 * Playtest and balance modules and decks for diverse playstyles.

 ---